asyncapi/template-for-generator-templates/README.md

 #### Official AsyncAPI hooks

 Hooks are reusable between templates.
-AsyncAPI Initiative provides a library of hooks.
-You can also create such a library for your templates.
-You add such a library to `dependencies` in the `package.json` file and configure in `generator.hooks` section like:
+The AsyncAPI Initiative provides a library of hooks.
+You can also create a library for your own templates; you will need to add the library to `dependencies` in the `package.json` file and configure in `generator.hooks` section like this:

 ```json
 {